United States Air Force Academy

 School Field Trips and Group Shows

-Homeschool groups and classes with fewer than 20 students can join one of our Homeschool Open House Days, listed in our Public Show Schedule.
-To reserve seats at our Homeschool Open House, register using the link provided next to the show date and time.
+Homeschool families and groups are also welcome to join one of our Homeschool Program shows, listed in our Public Show Schedule.
+To reserve seats at our free Homeschool Program shows, register using the link provided next to the show date and time.
 If your plans change and you cannot attend, please email planetarium@afacademy.af.edu in order for your seats to be opened for other guests.

 Educators interested in additional STEM resources and opportunities can find STEM Outreach information here.